 - Layers can be independently managed per canvas.

-- Cross-canvas layer copying is supported (e.g., copying a camera or alert from Main to Vertical).
+- Cross-canvas layer copying is supported (e.g., copying a camera or alert from Main to Portrait).

-To keep the same vertical layout across multiple scenes, use the Scene Duplicator layer on the Vertical Canvas.
+To keep the same portrait layout across multiple scenes, use the Scene Duplicator layer on the Portrait Canvas.

-- Add a Duplicator layer to the Vertical canvas.
+- Add a Duplicator layer to the Portrait canvas.

-- Select the Vertical scene to reference in the Duplicator.
+- Select the Portrait scene to reference in the Duplicator.

-- The Vertical canvas will display the layout from that scene.
+- The Portrait canvas will display the layout from that scene.

 - Any changes to the source scene are reflected automatically across all scenes using that duplicated layout.